NoneMoney/hypixelpyblock/README.md

 # CAP - Crypto API
 A PoC for an example financial data stream service.
+It's based on public cryp